michaelfester/tabloid/README.md

 * Close Tabs to the right
 * Pin tab

-Chrome extensions currently only allow for a maximum of four shortcuts, which is why they are included in tabloid.
+Chrome extensions currently only allow for a maximum of four shortcuts, which is why they are not included in tabloid.

 You can fetch tabasco here: https://github.com/michaelfester/tabasco